 Proprietary Funds - The CBJ maintains two different types of proprietary funds.
 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 Internal service funds are used to accumulate and allocate costs among the CBJ's various functions.
 Internal service funds account for central equipment and risk management services.
 Central equipment services predominately benefit governmental rather than business-type functions and have been included within governmental activities in the government-wide financial statements.
-Risk management services predominately benefit business-type functions and have been included within business-type activities.
+Risk management services predominately benefit business-type functions and have been included within business-type functions and have been included within business-type functions.